Amelia Valverde

 Amelia Valverde Villalobos (born 14 January 1987) is a Costa Rican association football manager.

+Career

-Valverde was previously part of the Costa Rica women's national football team program from 2011 to 2023 in various roles, including assistant manager of the senior and under-20 teams, and finally manager of the senior team from 2015 to 2023.
+Valverde was previously part of the Costa Rica women's national football team program from 2011 to 2014 in various roles, including assistant manager of the senior and under-20 teams, and finally manager of the senior team from 2015 to 2023.

 Prior to her career as a manager, she played in the Costa Rican Women's Premier Division for Flores de Heredia (now known as Herediano) and Saprissa.

+In 2026, she served as the head coach of the India women's national football team during the 2026 AFC Women's Asian Cup.